kitbagjs/router/docs/api/types/RouterOptions.md

 optional initialUrl: string;
 ```

 Initial URL for the router to use.
 Required if using Node environment.
+If host is included, the router will use validate that changes to route are within the same host.

 #### Default